Vivekpremi/OpenPUF/docs/Readme.md

 The Keccak state is valid only after the sponge absorbing process is completed, 0 otherwise.
 This ensures that the logic does not expose the secret key XORed with the keccak_f results of the prefix to the software.

-### How a Sponge looks?
+### How does a sponge look?

 The sponge construction is a cryptographic framework that transforms a fixed-size permutation, such as Keccak-f[1600], into a variable-input, variable-output function suitable for hashing and pseudorandom generation.
 The internal state has a fixed width b=1600 bits and is divided into two regions:
   1. The rate r, which is the portion of the state exposed to input and output.
   2. The capacity c, which remains hidden and determines the security level.

-The block below explains the working of a sponge.
+The block below explains how a sponge works.

 ```
 ========================= SPONGE CONSTRUCTION =========================